-(f) Element B.13 is deleted in its entirety and replaced with the following:
+(d) Element B.13 is deleted in its entirety and replaced with the following:

-B.13 Events impacting the Issuer's solvency [Not applicable, as at [ insert in the case of BNPP B.V. and BP2F : 10 September 2015]/[ insert in the case of BGL : 8 October 2015]/[ insert in the case of BNPP : 29 February 2016] and to the best of the Issuer's knowledge, there have not been any recent events which are to a material extent relevant to the evaluation of the Issuer's solvency since 30 June 2015.] [ Specify any recent events which are to a material extent relevant to the evaluation of the Issuer's solvency. ] ------ --- ---
+B.13 Events impacting the Issuer's solvency [Not applicable, as at [insert in the case of BNPP B.V. : 10 September 2015]/[insert in the case of BNPP : 8 March 2016] and to the best of the Issuer's knowledge, there have not been any recent events which are to a material extent relevant to the evaluation of the Issuer's solvency since 30 June 2015.]
+[Specify any recent events which are to a material extent relevant to the evaluation of the Issuer's solvency .] ------ --- --

-(g) In Element B.17, the second paragraph is deleted and replaced with the following:
+(e) In Element B.17, the second paragraph is deleted and replaced with the following: